 - Prepare the apples.
 No need to peel unless you prefer it.

 - Mix together all the ingredients in the slow cooker.
+Add a pinch of salt and optionally 1 tablespoon vanilla extract.

 - Cover and cook on Low for 8 hours.